Obama To Speak At Chicago Climate Summit

 CHICAGO (CBS) — With the Trump administration pulling the U.S. out of the Paris climate accord, and scaling back climate change work at the EPA, mayors from around the world were gathering in Chicago on Tuesday to sign a pact to protect the environment.

 Mayor Rahm Emanuel was hosting the two-day summit.
-A total of 51 mayors from 10 nations were expected to sign an agreement on finding climate change solutions.
+A total of 52 mayors from 10 nations — including Emanuel — were expected to sign an agreement on finding climate change solutions.

 The Chicago Climate Charter follows the same guidelines as the Paris accord – an agreement to reduce greenhouse gas emissions, and accept how human activity is causing global temperatures to rise at unprecedented rates.